 Artemis Insight 100™ Ultrasound Scanner

 The Artemis Insight 100™ provides the most accurate corneal thickness measurements for laser eye surgery and the highest accuracy of measurements behind the iris for ICL surgery in the world.
 Accurate to 1 micron (1/1000th of a millimetre) in the cornea, it is the most accurate method for planning the anatomy of any vision correction surgery.
-This technology resulted from bioengineering ophthalmic research by Prof. Reinstein and a select team of bioengineers from Cornell University in New York.
-The device is more accurate than OCT, tomography or hand-held ultrasound machines.
-It is the most sensitive method of mapping the individual layers of the cornea as well as to measure the internal structures of the eye for planning ICL surgery and cataract surgery.
+This technology resulted from bioengineering ophthalmic research by Prof. Reinstein and co-workers at Cornell University in New York in the early 1990s.
+The device is more accurate than optical coherence tomography (OCT), tomography or hand-held ultrasound machines.
+It is the most sensitive method of mapping the individual layers of the cornea as well as measuring the internal structures of the eye for planning ICL surgery and cataract surgery.

 Carl Zeiss Meditec VisuMax Femtosecond laser

 The Carl Zeiss Meditec VisuMax, the latest (3rd) generation femtosecond laser, is more precise and energy-efficient than any other system.
 The VisuMax is also the only femtosecond laser that does not increase the pressure inside the eye, and hence you’ll feel nothing during treatment.
 Because of its unique accuracy, the VisuMax is the only femtosecond laser that is suitable for the keyhole form of LASIK: ReLEx SMILE.
 Additional benefits include a significantly reduced chance of sub-conjunctival haemorrhages—these are little red marks that can develop in the white of the eye when using older types of femtosecond technology.
 Although harmless, they are unsightly.
 The Carl Zeiss Visumax is used as standard in our normal treatment price.

 The Procyon Pupillometer measures the size of your pupils in a range of lighting conditions.
 The data helps to ensure that the treatment we carry out works seamlessly throughout the day and night, avoiding any issues with the dilation of the pupil and low light conditions.

 Topography produces a shape ‘map’ of the front and back surfaces of your cornea.
 We use multiple topographers to measure your eye’s curvature, including the Atlas, Pentacam, and MS-39.
 All three possess particular strengths in certain aspects of corneal measurement.